JonasSinjan/hrt_pipeline/README.md

 ```
 Gunzip used to unpack the .gz to the file you want  <br>

+Can also use `download_from_db.py` to perform multi download from database

+Instructions:
+  1. From the database find the files you wish to download
+  2. Copy the 'Download File List' that the database will generate
+  3. Paste into the `file_names.txt` file
+  4. Create a `.env` file with your MPS windows login: <br>
+      ```text=
+      USER_NAME =
+      PHIDATAPASSWORD =
+      ```
+  5. Set the target download folder in the `download_from_db.py` file
+  6. Run the file (will require dotenv python module to be installed)

-OR : use download_files.py to download images from the attic repository: https://www2.mps.mpg.de/services/proton/phi/fm/attic/
+OR : use `download_files.py` to download images from the attic repository: https://www2.mps.mpg.de/services/proton/phi/fm/attic/

 ## **SETUP**